mattrixman/get_latest/README.md

 ## Scenario

-Imagine that you have already written a super awesome test suite for a component that Clover needs to be reliable: *web-react*.
-Then you wrote a script that runs your tests and reports their results.
+You have already written a super awesome test suite for a component that Clover needs to be reliable: *web-react*.
+You also have a script that runs your tests and reports their results.
 Your script is called `super_awesome_tests.sh`
 Right now, when you run the script it will say something like:

     [<timestamp>] Super Awesome Tests not run.
 Software not installed.